ktap/ktap/README.md

 ## Highlights

-  * simple but powerful scripting language
+* a simple but powerful scripting language
 * register based interpreter (heavily optimized) in Linux kernel
-  * small and lightweight (6KLOC of interpreter)
+* small and lightweight
-  * not depend on gcc for each script run
+* not depend on the gcc toolchain for each script run
 * easy to use in embedded environments without debugging info
 * support for tracepoint, kprobe, uprobe, function trace, timer, and more
 * supported in x86, arm, ppc, mips
-  * safety in a sandbox
+* safety in sandbox

 ## Building & Running

 1. Clone ktap from github

         $ git clone http://github.com/ktap/ktap.git
 2. Compiling ktap

         $ cd ktap
         $ make       #generate ktapvm kernel module and ktap binary
 3. Load ktapvm kernel module(make sure debugfs mounted)

         $ make load  #need to be root or have sudo access
 4. Running ktap

         $ ./ktap samples/helloworld.kp